-Sambal Terasi is a thick, fiery chili sauce recipe from Indonesia made with dried shrimp paste and bird’s eye chilies, served with fried foods or as a dipping sauce.
-Here is the recipe.
+Sambal Terasi is a thick, fiery chili sauce recipe from Indonesia made with dried shrimp paste and bird's eye chilies, served with fried foods or as a dipping sauce.
 Not for the faint of heart!

-The combination of sauces and chili peppers dates back to ancient times.
+The combination of sauces and chili peppers in this recipe dates back to ancient times.
 It’s hard to find a cuisine where sauces are not prized for their ability to bring flavors to any dish at all.

 In southeast Asia, traditional foods pack a punch of different types of flavors- all in one dish.
 In Asian cuisine as a whole, finding spicy sauces made up of many chilies is not rare.
 If you are a fan of Asian food and its inherent spiciness, you’ll fall in love with the Indonesian Sambal Terasi sauce.

 It is such a pungent and fiery version of sambal that perfectly embodies Indonesian cuisine.